 We do not aim to compete with other centres, therapists or training organisations to seek advantage.
 Business growth is not our main objective; however we invest our resources to improving the services we offer and to ensure increasing health and educational benefits to our clients and therapists, in an economically sustainable way.

 All the therapists who work at Bramham Therapy are vetted by us before joining.
 They are all registered/accredited with one of the main UK governing bodies for the therapies they practise, are fully insured and committed to ongoing professional development.

 The shell’s spiral pattern can be seen as a symbol of psychological growth in that life presents us with repeated opportunities to face what we fear.
 The line of growth is not linear or circular but a spiral, in that we cycle back and forth to revisit areas of difficulty, but each time we can visit from a different perspective, with new insights and increasing awareness and consciousness.
 The nautilus has to keep building new and larger chambers to encompass new stages of growth.

 Images of nature, particularly the intermittent rhythms of the sea, can be helpful to connect with our own natural rhythms.
 Nature presents us with the reality of the life-death-life cycle in which we all inhabit; everything changes, there are always losses and gains, births and deaths, and yet life continues in an enduring way.
 Connecting with the natural world, with its timeless beauty and wonder, can assist us in standing back from the minutia of our everyday lives, to reflect and rediscover our own personal meaning, purpose and integrity.

-"Death is a sacred process, not a medical event" was one of Josefine's clear messages…
+"Death is first and foremost a sacred process, not a medical event" was one of…

 I had been looking forward to this seminar for some time.
 I am an integrative…